Wednesday - July 27

 afterwards!)

-out?
-And you also looks anxiously in the rear view mirror for oil smoke, but this time was OK.
+also looks anxiously in the rear view mirror for oil smoke, but this

 Now I want to go inside that illuminated room.
 Soon!